7hacker/data-structures-algorithms-in-python/README.md

 cloneBinaryTree.py : Clone a binary tree and return the root of the cloned tree

+closest_sum.py : Given a sorted array and a number x, find the pair in array whose sum is closest to x

 cmd_example.py : How to build a Shell-esque Prompt interface using python

 coin.py : how many ways to make change of k, given a set of coins